Faculty currently recruiting PhD students

 Florian Schaub, Assistant Professor.
 Human-computer interaction; privacy; mobile and ubiquitous computing; the Internet of Things.

-Sarita Yardi Schoenebeck, Assistant Professor.
+Sarita Yardi Schoenebeck, Associate Professor.
 Human-computer interaction; social computing; social media; equity; justice.

 Stephanie Teasley, Research Professor.
 Computer-supported cooperative work and learning science; collaboration and learning technologies; learning analytics.